zivmax/pass50/README.md

 ## License

-`pass50` is released under the MIT License.
+`pass50` is released under the GPLv3 License.
 See the LICENSE file in the repository for more details.

 ## Contact